cyber-smithai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * ***testY*** reads the data from  testDS2
 * ***subject_test*** reads the data from testsub

+## Other
+The variables for other group are as follows:
 * ***features***  is the variable for the file features.txt.
 The  features.txt  contains the correct variable name, which corresponds to each column of  x_train.txt  and  x_test.txt

 * ***act_Labels*** is the variable for the file activity_labels.txt.
 The  activity_labels.txt  contains the descriptive names for each activity label, which corresponds to each number in the  y_train.txt  and  y_test.txt